 In the first instance, you can contact us by telephone to discuss the issue.
-If it is a serious matter that we can look into then, we will request that a written complaint is sent outlining the issue.
+If it is a serious matter that we can look into, we will ask for the complaint in writing.

-Complaints about records management in NSW Government organizations should be addressed to the Director, NSW State Archives by emailing email@example.com or by writing to PO Box 516, Kingswood NSW 2747.
+Complaints about records management in NSW Government organisations should be addressed to the Government Recordkeeping team, NSW State Archives and Records by emailing email@example.com or by writing to PO Box 516, Kingswood NSW 2747.

 If your complaint concerns:

-- maladministration or corrupt conduct, then the appropriate organisations would be the Independent Commission Against Corruption (see www.icac.nsw.gov.au) and the NSW Ombudsman’s Office (see www.ombo.nsw.gov.au)
+- maladministration or corrupt conduct, the appropriate organisations to approach are the Independent Commission Against Corruption (see www.icac.nsw.gov.au) and the NSW Ombudsman’s Office (see www.ombo.nsw.gov.au)

-- access to records and information under the Government Information Public Access Act, then the appropriate organisation would be the Office of the Information Commissioner (see www.ipc.nsw.gov.au), or
+- access to records and information under the Government Information Public Access Act, the appropriate organisation to approach is the Office of the Information Commissioner (see www.ipc.nsw.gov.au), or

-- privacy of records and information under the Privacy and Personal Information Protection Act and Health Records and Information Privacy Act, then the appropriate organisation would be the Office of the Privacy Commissioner (see www.ipc.nsw.gov.au).
+- privacy of records and information under the Privacy and Personal Information Protection Act and Health Records and Information Privacy Act, the appropriate organisation to approach is the Office of the Privacy Commissioner (see www.ipc.nsw.gov.au).

 Values, Vision and Aims